beltradini/SwiftScape/README.md

-# 🌟 GeneratorUI
+# 🌟 SwiftScape

-GeneratorUI is an interactive tool developed in SwiftUI to create custom user interfaces intuitively.
+SwiftScape is an interactive tool developed in SwiftUI to create custom user interfaces intuitively.
 This project is designed to allow users to generate designs and export the necessary SwiftUI code, saving time and facilitating app development.

 ## ✨ Key Features